wicky4github/string-similarity-ex/README.md

 ### getBestMatch(mainString, targetString)

-Returns an array, which includes all words that is the same as the correct sentence.
+Returns an array, which includes all words that are the same as those of the correct sentence.

 ##### Arguments

 1. mainString (string): correct sentence
 2. targetString (string): user's sentence

-Order can not be reversed.
+Order must not be reversed.

 #### Returns